silnrsi/font-alkalami/documentation/source/resources.md

 This font package does not include keyboards or other software for entering text.
 To type the symbols in this font, use the keyboarding systems provided in your OS or use a separate utility.
 [Keyman](https://keyman.com/) is a cross-platform keyboarding system.

-Various other means may be available for different operating-system platforms to create additional input methods.
-Some suggestions are listed here: [Keyboard Systems Overview](https://scriptsource.org/entry/ytr8g8n6sw).
+Various other means may be available for different operating system platforms to create additional input methods.
+Some suggestions are listed here: [Keyboards and Tools](https://writingsystems.info/topics/input/keyboards-and-tools/#keyboard-tools).

 See [Character set support](charset.md) for details of the Unicode characters supported by this font.